Tatiana Maslany: Early life

 Maslany was born in Regina, Saskatchewan, the daughter of Daniel Maslany, a woodworker, and Renate (née Kratz), a French–English translator and interpreter.
-She has two younger brothers, fellow actor Daniel Maslany and animator Michael Maslany.
+She has two younger brothers, including fellow actor Daniel Maslany.
 She has Austrian, German, Polish, Romanian, and Ukrainian ancestry.
 For elementary school, Maslany was in French immersion and was taught in German by her mother before learning English.
 Additionally, her maternal grandparents spoke German around her as a child.
 She also speaks some Spanish.
 She has danced since age four and started community theatre and musicals at the age of nine.

 Maslany attended Dr. Martin LeBoldus High School, where she participated in school productions and improvisation, and graduated in 2003.
 While attending high school, she found paying acting jobs that allowed her to travel all over Canada with her parents' approval.
 She would work for a few months at a time and then return to school in Regina.
 She stated, "It wasn't an easy transition.
 I felt a little outside of it.
 Outside of both experiences, really."

-After completing high school, she took a gap year before entering the University of Regina, studying German, Ancient Greek, Philosophy, Psychology, and Film.
+After completing high school, she took a gap year before entering the University of Regina, studying German, ancient Greek, philosophy, psychology, and film.
 She dropped out after half a semester.
 She spent some time doing theatre performances and travelling before settling in Toronto, Ontario, at the age of 20.